alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 If you're using **Windows**, there are many options for access.
 The simplest is to open Git Bash (see pre-assignment 1),  type `ssh <kerberos_user_name>@txe1-login.mit.edu` into the terminal and enter your password.

-Once you've logged into SuperCloud, check to ensure you can run the following commands:
+Once you've logged into SuperCloud, you will be on a login node, so the terminal will display something like `[username@login-4 ~]$`.
+Check to ensure you can run the following commands to load software and packages:

 1. ```module load julia/1.7.3```
 2. ```module load gurobi/gurobi-811```
 3. ```julia``` (At this point, a Julia session will open)
-4. Enter the following commands to Julia to load the packages we need, then exit the Julia window (this may some time):
+4. Enter the following commands to Julia to load the packages we need, then exit the Julia window (this may take some time):

 ```julia
 julia> using Pkg